 "That's as bad as listening to The Beatles without earmuffs" — looking back on Goldfinger

 Goldfinger set the blueprint for everything the general public wants from a Bond film.
-The John Barry-penned and Shirley Bassey-sung song and pre-title sequence tick numerous boxes.
+The pre-title sequence, plus John Barry-penned and Shirley Bassey-sung song, tick numerous boxes.
 The Q briefing has been repeated in almost every Bond film since.

 We see our second of many incarnations of Felix Leiter.
 Legend has it that Jack Lord — brilliant in Dr. No — priced himself out of a return by demanding equal billing with Sean Connery.
 The chopping and changing of actors playing Felix was a real missed opportunity.
 Until the Daniel Craig era, continuity was never the series' strength.

 But in those days, people went to the cinema, and films didn't have an afterlife on discs, VHS or even Betamax.
 The lack of continuity probably wasn't as jarring to them as it is to us now.
 But Cec Linder seems a little too old with his middle-age spread.

 Talking of looking old, Richard Vernon appears hot on the heels of A Hard Day's Night as Colonel Smithers.
 It's extraordinary that he was only 39 here.
 It's also hard to tell that Gert Fröbe as Auric Goldfinger was dubbed.
 The voiceovers in those early films were spot on.

 Even if you hate golf, the sequence on the course has everything.
 Yet there's no chance of a human crushing a golf ball with their bare hands.
 Look out for the exotic location of Southend Airport, which has come to light thanks to Blu-ray.
 Another Blu-ray eye-opener is the weaves of Sean's wig.
 He's an utter pleasure to watch in Goldfinger and oozes cool.